|

 My Kids’ Aunts

 I have sisters – five of them – who are single and have never birthed or raised a child.
 But they’ve been there for their nieces and nephews (as well as our foster kids,) and taught them to tie shoes, to read, to play fairly, and to enjoy nature.
-They’ve fixed zippers and played ball, patched up dolls and made or mended blankets.
+My kids’ aunts fixed zippers and played ball, patched up dolls and made or mended blankets.
 They’ve traveled to attend piano recitals and graduations and weddings and baby showers and livestock shows and cheered from a distance when they couldn’t be there in person.
-The aunties have had sleepovers and paid nieces and nephews to go to different homes to sing for older folks when the temperature was in the single digits.
+The aunties had sleepovers and paid nieces and nephews to go to different homes to sing for older folks when the temperature was in the single digits.

 They’ve allowed little ones to help bake cookies and driven to Tastee-Freez just to buy ice cream cones for good behavior.
 Their nieces and nephews are mostly grown, so they’re working on the next generation now.

-They’ve babysat and changed diapers and picked blackberries and taken photos and read stories and had tea parties and colored Easter eggs and hidden Easter baskets.
+These aunties babysat and changed diapers and picked blackberries and taken photos and read stories and had tea parties and colored Easter eggs and hidden Easter baskets.
 So on Mother’s Day, I choose to look outward instead of in and applaud my sisters who have helped mother our broods in ways we never could.

 My Mother-in-law